Clyde Wijnhard: Later career

 Wijnhard spent the 2003–04 season in Portugal with Beira-Mar on a week-to-week contract but eventually left the club due to a lack of game time, and returned to England.

 In October 2004, Wijnhard joined Darlington on a match-by-match contract.
 He scored on his debut for the club on 2 October 2004 as they beat Southend United 4–0 on 2 October.
 The following month, he signed a contract until summer 2006.
 On 7 October 2005, the club announced that they had terminated his contract, but his registration was retained and he joined Macclesfield Town on loan on 14 October.
 He joined the club on a permanent deal in January 2006.
 He was released by Macclesfield at the end of the season.

 After trial spells at Chester City and NAC Breda, he joined Brentford on trial in September 2006, and signed a three-month contract with the club later that month.
 He was released by the club in December 2006, shortly prior to the end of his contract.

 Wijnhard appeared for Bramham FC of the Harrogate and District Association Football League, who he joined in the summer of 2006.
 As of the 2009/2010 season Wijnhard played for Shadwell United in the Yorkshire Old Boys League (now Yorkshire Amateur League).
 He has also appeared again for Leeds United albeit in Masters Football alongside Darren Huckerby.

 After football

-He helps young Dutch footballers gain trials at English clubs.
+He helps young Dutch men's footballers gain trials at English clubs.